mantil-io/go-lambda-examples/pt2/README.md

 At the end we show how to create [response](handler/main.go#L53) for the API Gateway.
 Status code, body and the headers will be returned to the caller who made a HTTP request to the API Gateway.

 ## Terraform configuration

+### function.tf

+*function.tf* defines lambda function with the supporting resources.
+We first careate IAM role and attach [AWSLambdaBasicExecutionRole](terraform/function.tf#L24) which gives function permission to upload logs to CloudWatch.
+Other common Lambda roles can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html).

+After that we define Cloudwatch [log group](terraform/function.tf#30) for the function.
+Function can create log group on its own if it don't exists.
+We create it upfront here to make it part of the terrafrom managed resources.
+So it will be deleted by terraform on infrastructure destroy.

+For building [function](terraform/function.tf#L36-L48) we use deployment package which we prepared in *handler* folder. [source_code_hash](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function#source_code_hash) directive will trigger function code update whenever file hash changes.

+### api.tf

 ## The path to the Mantil